bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 The `chase` function returns a wrapper function which calls the original function, but races each call with the next.
 We achieve this by creating a promise with the `Promise` constructor for each call, and retaining the `resolve` function of this promise in the wrapper function’s closure.
 We then call the previous `resolve` function with the result of the next race, and swap in the next `resolve` function for future calls.

 The part of this algorithm that will probably hurt your brain is that we don’t just call the previous `resolve` function with the next result, but with a *race* of the next result and the result after; in effect, this means that all calls are raced not only with their immediate successor, but with every future call as well.
-This is possible because the `resolve` function of the `Promise` constructor can be called with another promise, a feature which not many JavaScript developers know about or use.
+This is possible because the `resolve` function can be called with a promise, a feature which not many JavaScript developers know about or use.

 The cool part about this strategy is that it chains, so that when any call settles, we know for a fact that *all* previous calls have settled as well.
 You can prove this mathematically with a [proof by induction](https://en.wikipedia.org/wiki/Mathematical_induction), or visually with a promise diagram.

 ![Chained Chasing](../static/chained-chasing.png)

-Proving that this algorithm works to settle all previous promises is as simple as drawing a vertical line upwards from the end of a promise in any promise diagram.
+Proving that this algorithm works to settle all previous promises is as simple as drawing a vertical line upwards from the end of any promise in any promise diagram.

 We use this chasing strategy in Crank by chasing the pending child values of an element with future child values for the element.
 We do this for every element, regardless of whether it is a host or component element.